How Do I Apply for a Marriage Licence?

 - Your marriage certificate proves that you are legally married.

-Introducing Registries Appointments: Book your appointment online to come in and speak to one of our agents at the AMA Edmonton South centre.
+Book your appointment online to come in and speak to one of our agents at one of the following centres:

 - Marriage licences are always issued from the jurisdiction where the wedding will take place.
 So, if you’re planning a destination wedding in another country, you will not need to apply for a marriage licence in Alberta nor will you be issued a marriage certificate in Alberta.